beamuav/groundstation/README.md

 ## Limitations

 - It requires keyboard input to control the plane, so this probably won't work well on mobile devices (at least I haven't tested it)
-- This is running on a free tier Gigalixir deployment so if lots of people are using this it's going to not work that well
+- This is running on a tiny free tier Gigalixir deployment so if lots of people are using this, then it's going to not work that well.
+That said it's Elixir and it'll probably handle quite a lot of planes before crashing and burning ;)
 - If you want to experience it super smooth then please run it locally to spare some bandwidth
 - I tried getting the 3d camera to tilt but it wouldn't point up reliably, and often flipped upside down and be generally janky so our view stays level